Warrick House (Meadow Grove, Nebraska): John W. Warrick

 Among the first businesses in Meadow Grove was the Hale Warehouse Company, which dealt in grain and general merchandise.
 The owner, Virginia native Felix J. Hale, also owned a 400 acre cattle-feeding farm north of the town.
 In 1887, Hale offered John Wesley Warrick $100 a month to come to Meadow Grove and manage his operations.

 Warrick was born in Elk Creek, Virginia, in 1858.
 He attended school in Elk Creek until 1878, then taught there for a year.
 He subsequently worked in the mercantile business, as well as serving for five years as postmaster.
 In 1887, he accepted Hale's offer and moved to Meadow Grove.
 Three years later, he married Grace Shafer, whose parents had moved from Ohio to Iowa before settling in the Meadow Grove area in 1872.

 Warrick remained with Hale until 1894.
 In 1895, he established his own grain, lumber, and coal business.
 Initially, the business had no grain elevator or direct access to the railroad, and grain operations were handled through a "shovel house": grain was brought to the storage facility in wagons, shoveled into it by hand, then hand-shoveled out of storage into wagons for transport to waiting railroad cars.
 In 1898, Warrick built a modern elevator, with a capacity of 20,000 bushels (20000 USbu).

 Warrick prospered and became one of Meadow Grove's most prominent citizens.
 He sat on the city's school board for over 20 years; served for two decades as Sunday-school superintendent at the local Methodist church; and, when the local Security Bank failed and was reorganized in 1928, he was chosen as one of the directors.
-In 1931, he brought his son, John Warrick Jr., into his business, renaming it "Warrick and Son".

-John Warrick died in 1950; Grace Warrick, in 1951.
-The family business continued under the operation of John Warrick Jr., and subsequently of his sons John Warrick III and Robert Warrick.